 Many people have a hard time focusing while reading or find it boring.
 Finding a genre that you genuinely enjoy is important.
 Once you find your genre, get some books and read them – see how it makes you feel.
 Look into how it affects you both mentally and physically.
 Is it beneficial for you?
 Getting your brain working can be beneficial and reading is an easy way to do this.

-Audrey Thomas, a student at Oakmont Regional High School states, “I feel like when I read I can go into my own world and just ignore things that go on around me.
+Audrey Thomas, an Oakmont student states, “I feel like when I read I can go into my own world and just ignore things that go on around me.
 For me reading improves my vocabulary.”
-So reading can definitely distract you from the world and let you be within your own space for a little peace.
+So, reading can definitely distract you from the world and let you be within your own space for a little peace.
 Reading also does improve vocabulary.
 On those pages you are reading new words pop up that can and will expand your vocabulary.

 The “Medium” mentions “In as little as six minutes of being immersed in a book, your heart rate slows, your blood pressure lowers, and your muscles begin to relax.”
 This shows what happens to you physically that contributes to lower stress rates.
 A 2009 study at the University of Sussex showed that reading can reduce stress by 68%.
 That is a drastic decrease.
 Stress is bad for you mentally and physically and can make your quality of life quite negative.